i0am0arunava/wd201lmsCapstone/README.md

 # **Learning Management System**

-Welcome to Learning Management System (LMS) built using Node.js!
-This platform offers comprehensive features designed to enhance the learning experience.
-Users can seamlessly sign in, sign up, and sign out, ensuring a personalized journey throughout.
-Educators have the ability to create courses and access insightful reports to gauge student performance and course perfoormance.
-Students can effortlessly enroll in courses and conveniently track their progress, ensuring a good learning experience.
-Our search functionality simplifies course discovery, enabling users to find specific course with ease.
-Additionally, our platform prioritizes user security with features like forgot password and change password functionalities, ensuring a secure and customizable experience for all users.
+Welcome to our Learning Management System (LMS) powered by Node.js!
+This platform is designed to make learning easy and enjoyable.
+You can easily log in, sign up, and log out to have a personalized experience.
+Teachers can create courses and check reports to see how well students and courses are doing.
+Students can easily join courses and keep track of their progress.
+Our search function makes it simple to find the courses you're looking for.
+And, we make sure your information is safe with features like forgot password and change password options, giving everyone a secure and customizable experience.